 Choose an inclusive call package

-Thankfully, the way calling packages are offered on broadband and phone deals is pretty universal.
+Thankfully, the way calling packages are offered in a landline and broadband deal is pretty universal.
 Although the names and the minutiae of the small print may vary slightly between providers, they all largely offer the same four or five levels of call inclusivity.
 These are…

 - Pay-as-you-go (PAYG) calls: This is exactly as it sounds and is the same across all providers where offered.
 You make a call and you pay for it at whatever the providers’ standard rates are